wt-cai/MHPCDG-Net/README.md

-# Once the paper is accepted, We will open source all programs and data.
+# Once the paper is accepted, We will open source all codes and data.